Typical Freight Goals

 Increasing customer satisfaction leads to increase in sales orders, and may allow you to increase the prices of your products where you have sufficiently differentiated your company from your competitors.
 Increased volume of activity also increases profitability; you can make more from the sheer dollar increase; and both the cost of acquisition and the cost to serve are positively impacted.

-Obtaining and keeping happy customers is without doubt one of the highest goals for any company.
-For a distribution organisation this includes not just criteria such as that the product purchased works, but also those involved in dispatching the products.
+Obtaining and keeping happy customers is without doubt one of the highest freight goals for any distribution company.
+This includes not just criteria such as that the product purchased works, but also those involved in dispatching the products.

 Those freight criteria include: